quicksilver/manual/docs/index.md

 The first section is an introduction and introduces concepts and terminology used throughout the rest of the manual.

 The next section covers the preferences in detail.
-New users should skip over things that don't interest them.
+New users should skip over things that don’t interest them.

 The third section is the bulk of this manual and covers all the plugins.
 Rather than cover each of the dozens of plugins in alphabetical or some other arbitrary order, it is organized around topics such as working with files, contacts, email, or web browsers (roughly the Plugin Preferences categories).
 Grouping similar plugin information together avoids duplication and makes it easier to compare features (e.g., how Quicksilver supports different web browsers).